cloudquery/cloudquery/website/pages/how-to-guides/simple-analytics-to-bigquery.md

 ### Step 1.1: Add the workflow file

-Inside your GitHub repository, create a new file called `.github/workflows/sync_simple_analytics_to_bigquery.yml` and add the following content:
+Inside your git repository, create a new file called `.github/workflows/sync_simple_analytics_to_bigquery.yml` and add the following content:

 ```yaml copy
 name: Sync Simple Analytics to BigQuery